Chart Color Schemes

 Maryborough Surrounds - South has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely to impact the area.
-Notable projects include Bruce Highway - Tiaro Bypass, Tiaro Bulls and Barrels Community Event, Mungar Road Upgrade, and Glenwood Playground.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 22 projects likely impacting the region.
+Notable initiatives include Bruce Highway - Tiaro Bypass, Tiaro Bulls and Barrels Community Event, Mungar Road Upgrade, and Glenwood Playground.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.